SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 Redemptionists believe their solving the 3BP will lead to good for all, so it is at least a pseudo-religion.
 It is also a false religion because their solving the 3BP is not a source of Good.
-It is merely a source of interesting mathematics, inapplicable to the real world, which is morally neutral.))
+It is merely a source of interesting mathematics which is morally neutral, inapplicable to the real world.))

 Why are mathematicians so fond of torture?
 Why would they work on a Newtonian mechanics problem that has no real world applications?